bids-standard/bids-validator/docs/user_guide/issues.md

 ## External validators

-BIDS interoperates with other standards.
+BIDS reuses many other data standards (see e.g. [BIDS Philosophy](https://bids.neuroimaging.io/index.html#philosophy) section).
 Where feasible, the BIDS Validator will call an external validator and expose its issues as BIDS issues.